Cinnamon Swirl Bread:

-Cinnamon Swirl Bread: Bakery quality cinnamon bread made at home.
+Bakery quality cinnamon bread made at home.
 This bread has a thick and rich cinnamon swirl, a great crust, and amazing texture.
 And it is easy to make!
+You are going to have way too much fun making this tasty cinnamon bread.

 Our family is super fond of cinnamon goodies.
 Like super fond.
 We make these 1 hour cinnamon rolls all the time.
 And almost every kid in the neighborhood has asked me to make them at some point.